ElementsProject/lightning/README.md

  - Installation from the [Ubuntu PPA][ppa]
  - Installation of a pre-compiled binary from the [release page][releases] on Github
  - Using one of the [provided docker images][dockerhub] on the Docker Hub
- - Compiling the source code yourself (suggested mainly for developers or if you need one of the still [unreleased features][changelog-unreleased])
+ - Compiling the source code yourself as described in the [installation documentation](doc/INSTALL.md).

-Please refer to the [PPA release page][ppa] and the [installation documentation](doc/INSTALL.md) for detailed instructions.

 For the impatient here's the gist of it for Ubuntu: